supel2bloggest/pern-typeorm/README.md

 yarn dev
 </code>

-# Docker add project with docker-compose
+# add project to docker with docker-compose
 go to main folder\
 <code>
 cd ../